 The bananas also contribute a lot of the sweetness, and I used some maple syrup because I love it and because it adds even more flavor to an already delicious cake.

-If you have a huge sweet tooth, and you’ve tried my other banana cakes before, like my Banana Nut Bread and my Banana Cornbread and my Banana Cake, be warned that this cake is not as sweet as those are.
+If you have a huge sweet tooth, and you’ve tried my other banana cakes before, like my Vegan Banana Bread and my Vegan Banana Cake with Peanut Butter Frosting, be warned that this cake is not as sweet as those are.
 But it is definitely healthier, and perfect for anyone looking for some sinful indulgence without feeling guilty as sin afterward.

 Gotta run now, but here's the recipe.
 Enjoy!